AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/low-disk-space.md

 To check how much space you have for each Adobe Commerce on cloud infrastructure environment:

 1. Log in to the [Cloud Console](https://console.adobecommerce.com).
-1. On the **[!UICONTROL ALL projects]** dashboard, select the relevant project.
+1. On the **[!UICONTROL All projects]** dashboard, select the relevant project.
 In the left corner you see disk space availability.

     ![project_space.png](/help/troubleshooting/miscellaneous/assets/project_space.png)